ducanh4531/ducanh4531/README.md

 <h1 align="center">Hi 👋, welcome to my GitHub Repo, I'm Duc Anh Le a.k.a Anton</h1>
-<h3 align="center">I'm a programmer, an avid travel, a life long learner, a people lover.</h3>
+<h3 align="center">I'm a programmer, an avid traveler, a lifelong learner, and a people lover.</h3>

 - 🔭 I’m currently working on **E-commerce website**